SS Athenic: History

 When war was declared between the United Kingdom and Germany in August 1914, Athenic was in Wellington, New Zealand, and was requisitioned as a troopship under the British Liner Requisition Scheme.
-On 23 September 1914 she was in Lyttleton (Christchurch) in the South Island of New Zealand, where as one of the transports carrying what was known collectively as the "Main Body", she took on board the following units of the New Zealand Expeditionary Force: Headquarters, Mounted Rifles Brigade, the Canterbury Mounted Rifles Regt.
+On 23 September 1914 she was in Lyttelton (Christchurch) in the South Island of New Zealand, where as one of the transports carrying what was known collectively as the "Main Body", she took on board the following units of the New Zealand Expeditionary Force: Headquarters, Mounted Rifles Brigade, the Canterbury Mounted Rifles Regt.
 (2 squadrons) and the Canterbury Infantry Battalion (less 1 Company).
 The Officer Commanding Troops was Colonel A.H.
 Russell.
 In total Athenic carried 54 officers, 1,259 men and 339 horses.
 She proceeded to Wellington and berthed there till 16 October 1914, when it was judged safe to depart.
 She sailed across the globe, sailing per convoy by way of Hobart, Albany, Colombo, Aden and finally arriving in Alexandria to disembark the soldiers on 3 December 1914.
 SS Athenic was designated at that time as being (His Majesty's New Zealand Transport) HMNZT 11.
 She was the largest troopship ever sent from New Zealand transporting New Zealand forces to the Middle East.
 Athenic acted several other times as a transport throughout World War I, with a new number for each voyage she undertook.

+Throughout the course of her career, Athenic carried 26,274 passengers to South Africa, Australia and New Zealand.

+In 1928, she came to a Norwegian company and was renamed SS Pelagos.
+Torpedoed in 1944, she was refloated the following year and continued to serve until her demolition in 1962.